 DTRules

-A powerful Decision Table Rules Engine that lets business analysts and policy experts define complex logic in readable, maintainable spreadsheets.
+A powerful Decision Table Rules Engine that lets business analysts and policy experts define complex logic in readable spreadsheets — then run it as a batch job or an interactive interview.

 Why DTRules?